i-mwangi/mantle/frontend/README.md

 # Coffee Tree Platform Frontend

-A web-based interface for the Coffee Tree Platform, providing both farmer and investor portals for managing coffee grove investments.
+A wbi for the Coffee Tree Platform, providing both farmer and investor portals for managing coffee grove investments.

 ## Features